top of page

 Hadrian’s Wall Corridor

-Rather than heading straight for Vindolanda or Housesteads—both brilliant and a big part of our guided walks—I want to share a lesser-known stretch of the Hadrian’s Wall corridor.
+Rather than heading straight for Vindolanda or Housesteads —both brilliant and a big part of our guided walks— I want to share a lesser-known stretch of the Hadrian’s Wall corridor.
 This scenic route from Chollerford takes in Roman remains, riverside views and peaceful woodland paths.
-It’s a quieter way to experience the Wall, away from the crowds, but still full of character and history and perfect for a slower-paced wander with plenty to discover.
+It’s a quieter way to experience the Wall, away from the crowds, yet still full of character and history, making it perfect for a slower-paced wander with plenty to discover.

 Person in red jacket walking along a moss-covered stone wall in a forest.
 Overcast sky, earthy tones, and scattered leaves enhance the rustic setting.

-From Brunton Turret, head along the road towards Wall and take the left turn.
+From Brunton Turret, head along the road towards the village of Wall and take the left turn.
 Keep going until you spot a signpost on your right for Planetrees.
-In early spring, this stretch is something special—snowdrops scatter the ground, and there’s a lovely stillness that makes it feel just a little bit magical.
+In early spring, this wooded stretch is something special.
+The ground is literally carpeted in snowdrops, which, when walking through the woods, is just a little bit magical.

 Planetrees itself is a brilliant section of Wall, about 35 metres long, and really well preserved.
 What’s especially interesting here is that the foundation is wider than the Wall built on top.
 It’s yet another spot where you can see the Romans changing their plans partway through construction.